-3. Entry with a non-nursing baccalaureate degree from an accredited college or university or through a formalized senior year in absentia program.
-(Refer to section on Senior Year in Absentia for details.)
+3. Entry with a non-nursing baccalaureate degree from an accredited college or university or through a formalized senior-in-absentia program.

+(Refer to section on senior-in-absentia for details.)
 Students enter into the generalist nursing or bridge courses.
 After completing the 49 credits of generalist nursing courses they progress to the 39 credits of specialist nursing courses.